-My new go-to holiday no-milk shake, this festive Cranberry Smoothie recipe has no added sugar and packs a real superfood punch.
-It’s great for a light breakfast or a pre or post workout refresher, but it also makes the perfect pre-party holiday snack.
+I just love the taste of cranberries – and this Cranberry Smoothie recipe has no added sugar and packs a real superfood punch.
+It’s great for a light breakfast or a pre- or post-workout a refresher, but it also makes the perfect pre-party holiday snack.

 When people ask if I have any tips for eating clean throughout the holiday season, I always say the most important thing is to never head to a party starving.
 It is next to impossible to pass up those indulgent passed party hors d’oeuvres or decadent desserts if your stomach is grumbling.